 Work for the National Pavilion UAE’s upcoming architecture exhibition Wetland is well underway, and will continue ahead of the new 2021 opening date.
 We look forward to presenting our curators’ important and original research into an environmentally-friendly cement alternative in addressing La Biennale’s theme “How Will We Live Together”, next year.

-Wael Al Awar and Kenichi Teramoto, Principal Architects of Dubai’s waiwai (formerly known as ibda design), have been appointed as the curators for the National Pavilion UAE at the 17th International Architecture Exhibition of the Venice Biennale following an open call that attracted close to 100 curatorial proposals.
+Wael Al Awar and Kenichi Teramoto, Founding Partners of Dubai’s waiwai (formerly known as ibda design), have been appointed as the curators for the National Pavilion UAE at the 17th International Architecture Exhibition of the Venice Biennale following an open call that attracted close to 100 curatorial proposals.
 Their exhibition explores how the salt compounds found in the UAE’s Sabkha (salt flats) could inspire renewable building materials.

 waiwai is a multidisciplinary architecture, landscape and urban design studio founded in Dubai.
 Known for addressing the social, environmental, economical and technological aspects of architectural projects, the firm has worked on prominent cultural institutions including Dubai’s Jameel Arts Centre, Jeddah’s Hayy: Creative Hub, and Hai d3.